There are two types of illicit alcohol:

 Buying counterfeit alcohol can be dangerous and poses a real risk to your health because, in most cases, these goods do not comply with the strict quality standards used by legitimate brand manufacturers.

 Counterfeit alcohol may also contain hazardous substances.
 For example, counterfeit alcohol mostly contains a highly poisonous substance called methanol.
-Methanol is a none-drinking alcohol substance that is used for industrial purposes only.
+Methanol is a non-drinking alcohol substance that is used for industrial purposes only.
 Methanol can be found in products like anti-freeze and paint remover.
 If methanol is consumed it can lead to breathing difficulties, liver damage or even death.

 How do I identify illicit alcohol?